AElfProject/aelf-community/guide.md

 # Table of Contents
-The developer guide is for anyone wanting to either write code which directly accesses the Kubernetes API, or to contribute directly to the Kubernetes project.
+The developer guide is for anyone wanting to either write code which directly accesses the aelf API, or to contribute directly to the aelf project.

 ## The process of developing and contributing code to aelf